Sylius/Sylius-Docs/bundles/SyliusProductBundle/properties.rst

 Managing Attributes
 -------------------

-Managing attributes happens exactly the same way like products, you have ``sylius.repository.product_attribute'`` and ``sylius.manager.product_attribute`` at your disposal.
+Managing attributes happens exactly the same way like products, you have ``sylius.repository.product_attribute`` and ``sylius.manager.product_attribute`` at your disposal.

 Assigning attributes to product
 -------------------------------